Animesh-Parashar/x402-gateway/README.md

 * agent-to-agent services
 * autonomous software tooling
 * usage-based infrastructure services
-* protocol-native SaaS backends
+* protocol-native backends

-The package does not implement these systems directly.
-It provides the enforcement primitive they depend on.
+The package provides the enforcement primitive these systems depend on.

 ---